 After Mason completed his chemotherapy, his family adopted his new best friend and faithful companion, a Boston Terrier puppy named Mickey.
 Mason longed for a puppy for several years.
 Given the miraculous treatment he received in Boston, the city held special meaning to Mason.
 As a result, he thought it was quite fitting to choose a Boston Terrier.
 The bond between Mickey and Mason in heartwarming and unbreakable!

 Although Mason’s progress has exceeded his doctors’ expectations in many ways, his future and prognosis remain uncertain.
 Each day is truly a blessing and he and his family celebrate every victory!

 Mason’s new Man Cave will allow him and his furry friend to enjoy rest and recreation in a space uniquely their own.
 This will be a welcomed retreat after spending many months of living in hospital and hotel rooms far from home.

-We are eager to get started on this extraordinary design.
-We would love to have you join us in making this dream become a reality.
-Sunshine on a Ranney Day is privileged to be able help to brighten the future for Mason!
-We cannot wait to see him shine!
+Sunshine on a Ranney Day was privileged to be able to help brighten the future for Mason!
+We loved to see him shine!